When to Start Saving for Retirement (It’s Sooner Than You Think)

 “For us, it was a conscious decision,” Cothern says.
 “We knew that the money we had available to us early in our lives had the potential to have the biggest impact.”

 “We decided to continue living frugally after college so we could pay down my wife’s student loan debt and save for a down payment on a home and retirement,” he adds.
 “The first year after college, I lived with two roommates to save money on rent.
 I took the difference between my actual rent and what I imagined I’d be spending if I lived by myself and put it in a savings account toward a down payment on a home.
 With my first job after college, I immediately set aside 10 percent of my income for retirement and slowly increased it as the years went on.
-Everything I did with my money was a conscious choice.”
+Everything I did with my money was a conscious choice,” he says.

 Honestly, I have the hardest time when someone I know takes an amazing trip.
 I know that I could afford something like that, but I’m sticking with my retirement savings plan.
-I just constantly remind myself about all the other things that I ultimately want.
+I just constantly remind myself of all the other things that I ultimately want.
 Like retirement.

 I can’t imagine working forever.
 Plus, just because I’m saving for retirement doesn’t mean I have to live like a hermit.